 How can it happen?

-can show up in unexpected places, and the majority of cases we've seen most of the hurt clears up quickly after 2 or 3 treatments.
+Rib pain can show up in unexpected places, and the majority of cases we've seen most of it clears up quickly after 2 or 3 treatments.

-Most rib pain we see starts with a upper body twisting movement or with forceful backward pulling of the shoulder blades.
-Many of our ribs attach to the vertebrae (the bones) of our back.
-So for example, when we twist to the right, the vertebrae should also rotate and twist in unison with the ribs attached to them.
+All ribs attach to the vertebrae (the bones) of our back.
+So when we twist to the right the vertebrae should also rotate and twist in unison with the ribs attached to them.
 If the spine is stiff and restricted the rotation of the ribs may not be adequately matched by the vertebrae and the joint between the two will be sprained.

-For instance, problems with the 4th and 5th rib on the left can cause sufficient chest to worry a person that they're having a heart attack.
+For instance, problems with the 4th and 5th rib on the left can cause a chest pain at the front, making the person worry that they're having a heart attack.
 In fact, a few of our patients have come to us for treatment only after they've been to A & E and had a full range of tests on their heart function.

 |Case Study 1

 A patient in her fifties complained of pain at the side of the upper chest on the right.
 This had happened before and had come about this time after spending some considerable time up a ladder to attend to some hanging baskets.Turning in bed, coughing and sneezing all caused pain, & Voltarin relieved it.

 The problem was with a spasm in the short intercostal muscles between ribs 4 & 5, roughly in line with the breast area, and with one of the joints between rib and spine.
 Stretching the muscles & working on the ribs themselves to get more movement meant she was much better after the first treatment and had no pain when she was seen for the third time for a different problem.

 The first rib is often involved with neck pain